“Lead from the front.”

 “You go first.”

 “Be the change you want to see in the world.”

 So you want to be a High-Trust Leader?
-And you want to develop a high-trust culture in order to truly achieve the exceptional results of a high performance organization?
+And you want to develop a high-trust culture in order to truly achieve the exceptional results with a high performance organization?

 As the flight leader of the Blue Angels, I realized the team would never have a great day if I didn’t have a great day.
 Similarly, your team will never achieve high-trust if you don’t lead the way and embody the change, the values, and the behavior you desire.

 It’s as simple — and hard — as that.